How To Choose the Best Paint Thinner Author - Andy Potts October 6th 2020 (reading time 3 mins)

 Uses: cleaner, degreaser and single-pack paint thinner

 Xylene is an excellent all-rounder and a top-selling Ultrimax product.
 It contains very little recycled product, making it a suitable thinner for inks, varnishes and all single-pack paints that will be topcoat finishes.
 Use it with Ultrimax 1, Ultrimax Gloss, Ultrithane, Ultriprime, & Ultrimax SGX.
-Xylene can also be used as a cleaner or degreaser on metal surfaces.
+Xylene can also be used as a cleaner or degreaser.

 Uses: thinner for etch primers